ESQC lecturers 2024

 Simen Kvaal (Oslo)

-These mathematics lectures are not really Mathematics.
-There are very few rigorous Theorems and Proofs.
+These mathematics lectures are somewhat untraditional from a mathematics perspective.
+There are very few rigorous presentations of Definitions, Theorems and Proofs.
 Instead, we focus on providing an inspiring guide to some of the mathematical tools that the theoretical chemist typically will need to do research.
 This guide includes an outline of mathematical concepts and their relations, but also pointers to good information resources online: books, courses, YouTube channels, and so on.
-Quantum chemistry is about computation on a computer, so the mathematical tools will be illustrated with easy-to-grasp live-coding examples and visualizations using Python, from symbolic derivation and integration to numerical solution of linear algebra problems and partial differential equations.
-Photo credit: Camilla E. Kottum

 neese.jpg